SrRuizIgor16/spam-detection/README.md

 # Spam Emails Detection

 This project is a machine learning application that classifies emails as either spam or not spam.
+The dataset used in this project was taken from https://www.kaggle.com/uciml/sms-spam-collection-dataset

 ## Getting Started